SURFnet/eduxchange-eu-tech-docs/index.md

 ## Overview

+This documentation focusses on the enrollment process after orientation of a student and a click on the `register` button.
+For more information about the orientation proces, please check [the eduxchange profile](https://openonderwijsapi.nl/#/technical/consumers-and-profiles/eduxchange).

 To enable automated enrolment in an alliance, each institutions will play the role of the home institution (sending students out) and the host institution (receiving students).